Do you want to create a sticky floating navigation menu in WordPress?

 }

 This will create a navigation menu with a black background.
-If you want a different color, then change the hex code next to background
+You can use any color you want by changing the hex code next to background

 will give you a white menu background.
-If you’re not sure what hex code to use, then you can look at a resource such as HTML color code.
+If you are not sure what hex code to use, then you can look at a resource such as HTML color code.

 You’ll also need to replace #site-navigation